DChen2024/S25_roboticsII_ws/README.md

 # S25_roboticsII
 ROS2 Workspace for S25 RoboticsII
+Contributors: Jainik Mehta, Taha Bekar, Timothy Miles, David Chen

 ## Fork the repository

 Press the `Fork` on the page and fork the repo to your account.
 This will create a repository with exact same content in your github account.

 ## Cloning the repository
-On your machine, open a new terminal.
+On your machine, open a new terminal
 ```
 cd ~/codes
 git clone https://github.com/YOUR_ACCOUNT/S25_roboticsII_ws.git [team_name]_ws